I love to read and write about health and nutrition, contents related to healthy cooking, general studies, motivational stories, etc.,

 Since the body cannot produce or store vitamin C, an adequate daily intake of this nutrient is essential for optimum health.
 Vitamin C with vitamin E acts as an antioxidant that plays a crucial role in neutralizing free radicals throughout the body.
 An antioxidant is a vitamin, a mineral, or a carotenoid present in foods that slows or inhibits the oxidation process and helps to repair damage to the cells of the body.
 Recent studies suggest that vitamin C may reduce the risk of certain cancers, heart disease, and cataracts.
 Further research is still ongoing to observe the degree of these effects.

 Food sources for vitamin C: Consuming vitamin C-rich foods is the best way to ensure an adequate intake of this vitamin.
 Many common plant foods contain vitamin C. The best sources are citrus fruits such as grapes, one orange, a kiwi fruit, amla, and guava.
-Noncitrus fruits, such as bell pepper, strawberries, tomatoes, and broccoli also contain vitamin C in rich amounts.
+Noncitrus fruits, such as bell pepper, papaya, strawberries, tomatoes, and broccoli also contain vitamin C in rich amounts.

 Red pepper contains more vitamin C content than an orange, a cup of chopped red pepper contains about 190 mg/day of vitamin C which is 100 mg/day more than the current daily value as per RDA.